The Benefits Of A Person Centred Approach In Stress Management

 Especially in clients who are suffering from trauma, chronic stress, chronic anxiety, are neurodivergent, have some sort of learning difficulty or complex health issues.

-Through the years I have met so many clients who experienced so much trauma at the hands of therapists lacking compassion, empathy or the wrong approach.
+Through the years I have met so many clients who experienced so much trauma at the hands of therapists lacking enough knowledge, compassion, empathy or experience.

 Sometimes the therapist is so keen to fix, rescue or heal, or prove that therapy is the best.
 That they lack any self-awareness, common sense, compassion, empathy and any objectivity.